cm-jones/cm-jones/README.md

-Hey! 👋
+Hey! 👋🏻

-My name is Cody and I'm a software engineer based in Chicago.
+My name is Cody and I'm a software developer based in Chicago, IL, USA.

+Some facts about me:

 - My favorite programming language is C. It was "love at first segmentation fault".
 - My academic background is in physics and math.
 As a result, I've always loved the theoretical side of computer science.